Current Lab Members

 Kendall Routch – Former Study Coordinator/Lab Manager

 Kendall Routch is an recent graduate from Penn State with a bachelors of science in Biological Anthropology, with a focus in Forensic Anthropology.
 Her research interests are in biological forensic science, anatomy, and genetics.
+Kendall plans to attend IUPUI for a masters in forensics science after a two year break to travel.

 Jacob Vandever – Former Data Processing Technician